evanvliet/vw/INDEX.md

 storing line-oriented password data, *e.g.*, `www.google.com
 userid password`.
 The last word of the line is copied into the clipboard.
 See `getpass -h` for usage.

+Note that you can encrypt this data for added security, using the `-k` option to set the key.
+The key is cached, using `vw_key` to encrypt to foil decryption by just copying files to another machine.
+If you do encrypt the password data, you will have to enter the key once on each machine to access the password data.

 ###### [base/scrap.sh](base/scrap.sh)
 Sets up s as a scrap file.
 For doing stuff like ls > $s and then